 Canvas tents can last for a lifetime if properly cared for.
 But just like maintaining a healthy diet, tent maintenance requires dedication, proactive measures, and obsessive anxiety over mortality.

 Hopefully you proactively sought this article before stains or fungi have found their way to your canvas.
-If not, we have some tips that can help you clean and care for your canvas tent to help give you a generation of use out of your bell tent.
+If not, we have some advice below these tent tips that can help you clean and care for your canvas tent to help give you a generation of use out of your bell tent.

 10 Tips to Maintaining a Bell Tent